HaHaWTH/HybridFix/README.md

 - Fix So Many Enchantments can disarm players in protected areas
 - Fix Botania Ring of Loki can bypass grief protection
 - Fix Botania MineLens can bypass grief protection
+- Fix Industrial Craft 2 miners can break blocks in protected areas

 ## Features